-Examples of conceptual frameworks include but are not limited to the ILAUGH Model, Social Learning Tree, Social Thinking-Social Communication Profile, GPS.
+Examples of conceptual frameworks include but are not limited to the ILAUGH Model of Social Cognition, Social Learning Tree, Social Thinking-Social Communication Profile, and Social Thinking GPS.

 Examples of treatment frameworks include but are not limited to Four Steps of Communication, Four Steps of Perspective, The Friendship Pyramid, Social Behavior Mapping, Spirals of Social Success and Social Failure.